osmancanbozali/newsfeedai/README.md

 ## **To Do**

-- 📧 **Email Verification**: Add functionality to verify user emails during registration to enhance account security.
-- 🔒 **Reset Password Feature**: Implement a secure process for users to reset their passwords in case of loss.
 - 🛠️ **Enhancing Prompt Engineering**: Refine the summarization prompts for OpenAI GPT to improve summary accuracy and coherence.

 ---